Chicago Wrongful Death Lawyers

 What is wrongful death?

-Illinois Compiled Statutes, specifically 740 ILCS 180 (or the Wrongful Death Act), states that wrongful death occurs, “Whenever the death of a person shall be caused by wrongful act, neglect or default, and the act, neglect or default is such as would, if death had not ensued, have entitled the party injured to maintain an action and recover damages....”.
-It could be a death resulting from a workplace accident, medical malpractice, a deliberate act, or a car accident due to negligence.
+Illinois Compiled Statutes, specifically 740 ILCS 180 (or the Wrongful Death Act), states that wrongful death occurs “Whenever the death of a person shall be caused by wrongful act, neglect or default, and the act, neglect or default is such as would if death had not ensued, have entitled the party injured to maintain an action and recover damages....”.
+Wrongful death can result from a workplace accident, a deliberate act, a car accident, or many other situations that involve negligence.

 What is a wrongful death lawsuit?

-A wrongful death lawsuit is a civil proceeding in which the deceased person’s family can recover financial damages for the losses they suffered.
+A wrongful death lawsuit is a civil proceeding in which the deceased person’s family can request financial damages for the losses they suffered due to someone's death.

 Who can file a Chicago wrongful death lawsuit?

-The personal representative of the decedent’s estate files the lawsuit.
+The personal representative of the decedent’s estate can file a wrongful death lawsuit in Chicago.
 Further, the beneficiaries of the estate receive the funds if the lawsuit is successful.
 If the deceased person had not named an executor, the court may appoint a personal representative.

 What compensation can the estate claim in wrongful death lawsuits?

-Under Illinois statutes 740 ILCS 180/2, the jury may award whatever damages are deemed fair and just.
-The statutes go further and state the lawsuit may claim settlement amounts “including damages for grief, sorrow, and mental suffering, to the surviving spouse and next of kin of such deceased person.”
-A suit may also include medical costs to care for a loved one before death, the costs associated with funeral and burial expenses, and potentially, the loss of future wages.
+Under Illinois statutes 740 ILCS 180/2, a jury may award whatever damages are deemed fair and just.
+The statutes also state the lawsuit may claim settlement amounts “including damages for grief, sorrow, and mental suffering, to the surviving spouse and next of kin of such deceased person.”
+A suit may also include medical costs to care for a loved one before death, the costs associated with funeral and burial expenses, and, potentially, the loss of future wages.

-Are there time limits as to when someone may file a wrongful death lawsuit in Chicago?
+Is there a time limit to file a wrongful death lawsuit in Chicago?

 Yes.
 In general, plaintiffs must typically file a wrongful death lawsuit within two years of the death.
-There are one-year statutes for certain defendants, so it is best to consult with an attorney as soon as possible.
+One-year deadlines may apply for certain defendants, so it is best to consult with an attorney as soon as possible.

 Who can plaintiffs sue for wrongful death?

 Any person or company responsible for a death may face a lawsuit for wrongful death.
-However, determining the identity of all of the defendants is not always an easy task.
-For example, a distracted truck driver may directly cause an accident that resulted in injuries culminating in death.
-However, the trucking company that employed or failed to properly supervise, hire, or train a driver, can also face liability.
+However, determining the identity of all possible defendants is not always an easy task.
+For example, a distracted truck driver may directly cause an accident that results in injuries culminating in death.
+However, the trucking company that employed or failed to properly supervise, hire, or train that driver can also face liability.

 What if the responsible party faces outstanding criminal charges?

-A guilty verdict in a criminal trial can help demonstrate negligence in a civil case, but isn’t necessary and the verdict is inadmissible.
+A guilty verdict in a criminal trial can help demonstrate negligence in a civil case but isn’t necessary, and the criminal verdict is inadmissible.
 However, a plea of guilt can be admissible in a civil matter.
 That being said, plaintiffs can prevail in civil wrongful death claims even if the defendant never faces criminal charges.
-For example, prosecutors almost never file criminal charges in cases of medical malpractice.

 How do you prove a wrongful death claim in Chicago?